edu0acdc/ExpressExampleNode/README.md

 POST URL/users/login -> Login service (email/username auto-detect)
 POST URL/users/register -> Register service

-Passwords are salted and hashed before going to MongoDB
+Passwords are salted and hashed before going to MongoDB.
+A custom middleware is used to inform server manager of incoming requests.